 In the far north of Pankow, the urban landscape soon returns to its rural roots, with farming and fields, paddocks for horses and nature conservation areas.

 You might find this also interesting

-You have already discovered a lot, but still have a little time?
-Discover more sights and events in Berlin-Mitte.
+You have already discovered a lot, but still have a little time left?
+Visit more sights and attend more events.